When What to My Wondering Eyes Did Appear . . . Elk?

 I will never see anything like this again.
 I wish I had remembered to look for Jupiter and Venus and for the weird shadows that were expected.
 But totality came and went so quickly.

-Afterward, I look around at the trees and the grass and the sky.
+Afterward, I looked around at the trees and the grass and the sky.
 Nothing seemed the same.

 While I watched the total eclipse in South Beach, Oregon, my father and my aunt were just arriving at Kaiser Hospital in Santa Clara, California, for an appointment with his orthopedic surgeon.
 (Some healing of his broken leg, but it’s very slow).
 Traffic had stopped completely.
 People got out of their cars.
 Doctors, nurses and patients were gathered in the parking lot with their eclipse glasses, looking at the sky.
 One of them handed Dad his glasses.
 He took a look.
 He was interested but not impressed.
 Ah, but he didn’t see the “totality,” that moment when the moon completely blocked the sun.
 That’s what I won’t forget.
 The rest was a lot like the lunar eclipses I have seen, but totality, oh my God.